RBVI/setsApp/README.txt

 Creating sets from selected nodes/edges:
 The first method is to create a set by selecting a set of nodes or edges in a network.
-First, select nodes and/or edges with the mouse, then go to the sets panel to the section "Create Sets from Selected Nodes/Edges."
+First, select nodes and/or edges with the mouse, then go to the sets panel to the section "New Sets."
 Select from the drop-down menu "Create sets from selected nodes" or "Create sets from selected edges."
 A dialog box opens up to allow the user to enter the name for the set.
 A new set should appear in the "Sets" panel.